Close Menu

 Scenic Drives and Hiking

 The Going-to-the-Sun Road remains open until mid-October, providing stunning views of the fall foliage.
 Take a leisurely drive or hike along the road to enjoy the spectacle.
 Popular hikes include the Trail of the Cedars and Avalanche Lake Trail, both offering breathtaking views of the colorful mountains and forests.
-(See Also: Good Time to Visit Galapagos Islands?
-Best Season Ever)
+(See Also: Is January A Good Time To Visit Oregon – Winter Wonderland?)

 Wildlife Viewing